Arjunsinghthakur/SOEN-6011/skills/software-configuration-control.md

 ### Participate in Code Reviews

 Code reviews help in improving the quality of source code, as developers can look at new ways to solve the same problem.
 It also helps in maintaining consistency in coding practices throughout the whole project so that it is easier to maintain.
-Code reviews can also help in knowledge transfer as developers can understand the code base if they participate in code reviews with developers.
+Code reviews can also help in knowledge transfer as developers can understand the code base if they participate in code reviews with developers [[5]](https://google.github.io/eng-practices/review/reviewer/).

 ### Collaborate with Change Control Board